sharetribe/flex-docs/src/docs/ftw-styling/how-to-customize-ftw-styles/index.md

 }
 ```

-And created property set can be used as:
+And created property set were used as:

 ```css
 p {